tkn-tub/pogona/docs/getting_started/visual_debugging.rst

     Blender Screenshot: Instancing a sphere for each particle.

-Next, open a Geometry Workspace (click on the '+' in the tab bar at the very top).
+Next, open a Geometry Nodes Workspace (click on the '+' in the tab bar at the very top).
 In the middle of the workspace, click "New" to add a new Geometry Node graph.
-To instantiate your particle object at each of the visualization's particle positions, add a new Point Instance node, connect it to the Group Input and Output, and provide your particle object accordingly.
+To instantiate your particle object at each of the visualization's particle positions, add a new Instance on Points node, connect it to the Group Input and Output, and provide your particle object accordingly.
 Depending on the size of your original particle object, your particles may be too large or too small.
-Scale your particle object in edit mode to an appropriate size or add a Point Scale node before(!) the Point Instance node.
+Scale your particle object in edit mode to an appropriate size or adjust the scale in the Instance on Points node.

 Importing Particle Attributes
 -----------------------------